microsoft/terraform-provider-azuredevops/website/docs/r/workitemtrackingprocess_page.html.markdown

 * `id` - The ID of the page.

 * `page_type` - The type of the page (e.g., custom, history, links, attachments).

+* `locked` - A value indicating whether any user operations are permitted on this page.

 * `inherited` - A value indicating whether this page has been inherited from a parent layout.